kyReid/Write-Ups/OverTheWire_Bandit.md

 The password is IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
 ```

-Flag:IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
+**Flag:IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR**

+---

-## Level 11 -> 12
+## Level 11 to 12

-The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
+The password for the next level is stored in the file *data.txt*, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

 **Commands you may need to solve this level**
 grep, sort, uniq, strings, base64, tr, tar, gzip, bzip2, xxd